 Light quality in schools – the right light improves academic performance

-Welcome to a free theme day about the impact light has on academic performance.
+This themed event focuses on the impact light has on academic performance.
 According to researchers, is the light affecting the learning process and making children and adults in school environments feel much better.
 During the day we will address the following questions:

 - Why are there no investment in good lighting in school environments?

 - How do you procure better light quality in schools?

 - Are there any examples of good light environments in schools?